 3.2 Number of units by accommodation type and tenure There are 79 units in the village, comprising 79 single story units; nil units in multi-story building with nil levels.
 Note from scheme operator : Please refer to item 5.2 for details about the proposed construction of new units at the village.

-Accommodation unit FreeholdLeaseholdLicenceOther

-Independent living units

-- Studio

-- One bedroom 24

-- Two bedroom 40

-- Three bedroom 15

-Serviced units

-- Studio

-- One bedroom

-- Two bedroom

-- Three bedroom

-Other

-Total number of units 79

-Access and design from the street into and between all a areas of the unit

-3.3 What disability access and design (i.e. no external or internal steps or stairs) in \boxtimes all \square some units

-features do the units and the village contain? \Box Alternatively, a ramp, elevator or lift allows entry into \Box all \Box some units

-⊠ Step-free (hob oless) shower i n \Box all \boxtimes some units

-Width of doorv vays allow for v wheelchair access in [□ all □ some units

-\Box Toilet is accessible in a wheelchair in \Box all \Box some units

-□ Other key features in the units or village that cater for people with disability or assist residents to age in place

-□ None

-Part 4 - Parking for resi idents and visitor S

-4.1 What car parking in the village is available for residents? unit 0 0 e or carport attached c e or carport separate f
+Accommodation unit Ine proposed construction of new datas at the vinage.FreeholdLeaseholdLicenceOther Independent living units - Studio - One bedroom 24 - Two bedroom 40 - Three bedroom 15 Serviced units - Studio - One bedroom - Two bedroom - Three bedroom Other Total number of units 79 Access and design \boxtimes Level access from the street into and between all areas of the unit 3.3 What disability access and design (i.e. no external or internal steps or stairs) in \square all \square some units features do the units and the village contain? \Box Alternatively, a ramp, elevator or lift allows entry into \Box all \Box some units $oxtimes$ Step-free (hobless) shower in \Box all $oxtimes$ some units \Box Width of doorways allow for wheelchair access in \Box all \Box some units \Box Toilet is accessible in a wheelchair in \Box all \Box some units □ Other key features in the units or village that cater for people with disability or assist residents to age in place Part 4 - Parking for resi idents and visitor S 4.1 What car parking in the village is available for residents?
+Some units with own garage or carport attached or adjacent to the unit Some units with own garage or carport separate from the unit